Eight Beauties of Qinhuai: Kou Baimen

 The payment for Zhu's release was seen as her buying herself out of the marriage.
-She then lived the life of a courtesan, receiving poets and statesmen in her garden studio.
+She then lived the life of a Yiji, receiving poets and statesmen in her garden studio.
 The poet Fang Wen (方文) visited her in 1655 and wrote 3 poems for her.
 Kou was painted by many of the leading artists of the time.

 Chen Yuanyuan

-Chen Yuanyuan (陳圓圓) was born to a peasant family in Jiangsu province, and on the death of her father, she became a courtesan.
+Chen Yuanyuan (陳圓圓) was born to a peasant family in Jiangsu province, and on the death of her father, she became a Yiji.
 Chen became a leading figure in the Suzhou opera scene.
 In 1642, she became the lover of the scholar and poet Mao Xiang.
 Subsequently, Chen was bought by the family of Tian Hongyu, father of one of the Chongzhen Emperor's concubines.
 She was then either purchased for Wu Sangui by his father, or given to Wu as a gift by Tian.

 In April 1644, the rebel army of Li Zicheng captured the Ming capital of Beijing, and the Chongzhen Emperor committed suicide.
 Knowing that Wu Sangui's formidable army at Ningyuan posed a serious threat, Li immediately made overtures to gain Wu's allegiance.
 Li sent two letters to Wu, including one in the name of Wu's father, then held captive in Beijing.
 Before Wu Sangui could respond, he received word that his entire household had been slaughtered.
 Wu then wrote to the Qing regent, Dorgon, indicating his willingness to combine forces to oust the rebels from Beijing, thus setting the stage for the Qing conquest of China.